Build the payment form

 High level integration visualization of an Hosted Checkout experience from the Acquiring Partner

-Below an example of how Acquiring Partners can accept the interoperability data points in their Checkout API endpoint.
+Below some examples of how Acquiring Partners can accept the interoperability parameters:

 The Partner-facing field should be named either klarna_interoperability_token/klarna_interoperability_data or interoperability_token/interoperability_data in a Klarna-specific context, ensuring that it’s easy for any Partner to identify and use.